bouquet1/python-p4-11-Object-Oriented-scraping-code-along/README.md

 # Object Oriented Scraping

+trying to see if commit is succesful

 ## Learning Goals

 - Scrape a web page's HTML using Beautiful Soup.
 - Use scraped data to give attributes to Python objects.
 - Write an object oriented Scraper class.

-***
+---

 ## Key Vocab

 - **Web scraping**: Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites
 - **HTML**: The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
 - **CSS**: Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
 - **CSS selector**: CSS selectors define the elements to which a set of CSS rules apply.

-***
+---

 ## Introduction